dialogtekgeek/DSTC6_Track2_Information-End-to-End-Conversation-Modeling/README.md

     Task B: Any open data, e.g. from web, are available as external knowledge to generate informative sentences.
 But they should not overlap with the training, validation and test data provided by organizers.

-2. Pilot task: Movie scenario dialog using OpenSubtitle
+2. Pilot task: Movie script dialog using OpenSubtitles

 # Necessary steps